GrowerMain/COMP2042_Y2_CW/README.md

 The following features have been successfully implemented and are functioning as expected in the Block Game application:

-1. **Game Initialization**
+1. **Restart Game**
-    - The game initializes with a paddle, ball, and blocks.
-    - Initial game state is set up, including the player's lives, score, and level.

-2. **Paddle Movement**
-    - The paddle can be moved left and right using the arrow keys.

-3. **Ball Physics**
-    - The ball exhibits physics-based movement.
-    - Collisions with walls and the paddle are appropriately handled.

-4. **Block Destruction**
-    - Blocks are destructible, and collisions between the ball and blocks trigger destruction.
-    - Different block types are considered (normal, choco, star, heart).

-5. **Bonus Block**
-    - Bonus blocks (choco) appear randomly and provide additional scoring opportunities.

-6. **Gold Ball Status**
-    - Achieving a specific condition (e.g., hitting a star block) activates the gold ball status.
+    - The game will now complete reset if the 'ESC' key is pressed to allow for rapid resets of the board at the start of the game
-    - Gold ball status increases the ball speed and modifies the scoring.
+    - This would improve the quality fo life for speed runners of the game

+2. **Start of level tweak**
+    - The ball will not bounce straight away when the next level starts, and the user will have the press "SPACE" in order to release the ball and begin the level.
+    - This will give more control to the user on where they would like to begin playing the game from and make it more engaging for the player.

+3. **Gold Ball extra Perks**
+    - GoldBall status now gives the user and extra 3 multiplier to points awarded for destroying blocks.

+4. **Wallpaper change**
+    - The wallpaper now changes according to your score, for a more interactive and engaging playing experience.

+5. **Extra Block layers**
+    - Each level has been modified to have 3 extra layers of blocks for more gameplay and a better experience.

-7. **Level Progression**
+6. **Level Progression**
     - The game progresses through levels upon completing the current level's objectives.
+    - There will be a prompt to the user to indicate that the level is complete.

-8. **Game Saving and Loading**
+7. **Game Saving and Loading**
    - Players can save and load the game state.
    - Game state includes level, score, lives, and various flags.

-9. **Scoring System**
-    - Points are awarded for destroying blocks.
-    - Bonus points are given for special conditions (e.g., hitting choco blocks).

-10. **Game Over and Level Completion**
+   - There will be a prompt to the user to indicate that the game has been saved.

+8. **Game Over**
      - Game over conditions are appropriately handled, considering the player's lives.
+     - There will be a prompt to the user to indicate that the game is over.

+9. **Game Victory**
    - Players advance to the next level upon completing the current level's objectives.
+   - Once player has completed a certain number of levels the game will end and the player has won
+   - The players score will also be displayed in the prompt.

-11. **Visual and UI Elements**
+10. **Visual and UI Elements**
     - Visual elements, such as images and colors, enhance the game's appearance.
     - UI elements, including score and heart count, are displayed and updated.

+11. **Background Change After Level Completion**
+    - **Issue**: The background does not change after completing a level.
+    - **Steps Taken**: Reviewed the level completion logic and background change triggers.
+Identified a missing event hook for background updates after level completion.
+Implemented the missing logic to change the background after finishing a level.

 ## Additional Notes